Rab Vapour-Rise Guide Jacket

 - Depending on activity and weather may be too heavy and warm to wear from Spring till Autumn

-- Very slight piling noticeable on lighter Pertex Equilibrium fabric where pack harness & straps rubbed
+- Very slight piling noticeable on lighter Pertex Equilibrium fabric where pack harness and straps rubbed

-- More use of the more durable DWS Matrix fabric may slightly decrease breathability, but would improve its durability
+- Additional use of the more durable DWS Matrix fabric may slightly decrease breathability, but would improve its durability

 Purchased my first one last Autumn (2016) in size XL and in the striking Red colour.

-I've worn it a number of times since camping, hiking, and scrambling up North, even during the coldest spells last year.
+I've worn it a number of times since camping, hiking, and scrambling up North, even during the coldest spells last Autumn and Winter(2017/18).
 My own experiences have only confirmed the experiences and testimonies of others relating to the Pertex Equilibrium's amazing breathability and moisture-wicking capabilities.

 Large sections of harder wearing DWS Matrix material are used on the hood, shoulders and outer-facing side of the sleeves.
 Areas which are expected to take more punishment and carry more weight from things like backpack straps etc.

-When worn as an outer over base-layers and (lighter)mid-layers the combination of the two fabrics offers reasonable protection from light drizzle and breezes, but somewhat short of sheltering you from the wettest and windiest weather (when a hardshell would be required).
+When worn as an outer over base-layers and possibly lighter mid-layers the combination of the two fabrics offers reasonable protection from light drizzle and breezes, but somewhat short of sheltering you from the wettest and windiest weather (when a hardshell may be required).

-This soft-shell jacket seems to perform best during cold and fairly dry conditions.
-But especially more so when worn as a mid-layer underneath a down jacket or hard-shell.
-When its moisture wicking ability comes into its own and has prevented me from becoming overly hot and clammy during longer periods of physical activity.
+When worn as a mid-layer underneath a down jacket or hard-shell its moisture wicking ability seems to come into its own, and has prevented me from becoming overly hot and clammy during longer periods of physical activity in damp or frigid conditions.

 The adjustable, high-fastening, helmet-compatible hood design is among the best I've seen in any hard or soft-shell and when tightened, effectively minimises the ingress of wind and rain.
 When not in use the hood can be rolled down and stowed using a velcro flap at the back of the collar/hood.

-There are a few slight drawbacks though.
+I have found a few slight drawbacks when using the Vapour Rise Guide jacket though.
 The two-way main zip could be more robust.
-I've had to take extra care when zipping up, as it has snagged a couple of times.
+I've had to take extra care when zipping up, as it has snagged inconveniently a couple of times.
+And the 2 ‘harness compatible’ A-line hand pockets could be placed an inch or so higher, as backpack or climbing harnesses may restrict access to the bottom portion of the hand pocket’s zips and internal storage.

-There seem to be some slight signs of piling or rubbing where my backpack harness and straps would have been pressing and rubbed against the lighter Pertex Equilibrium fabric on small areas of the back, shoulder, and sides of the jacket for long periods.
+There have also been some slight signs of piling or rubbing, where my backpack harness and straps would have been pressing and rubbing against the lighter Pertex Equilibrium fabric on small areas of the shoulder and sides of the jacket for long periods.
+Increased use of the more durable DWS Matrix fabric may have slightly decreased breathability and added some weight, but this would definitely have improved its durability.

-Seems that Rab could have reduced the amount of excess gridded fleece lining material without adversely affecting performance, as the lining invariably catches on and gathers up your base or mid-layers.
+A minor gripe.
+But it seems that Rab may have reduced the amount of excess gridded fleece lining material without adversely affecting performance, as the lining invariably catches on and gathers up your base or mid-layers.

-Of course, all of these great features inevitably come at a cost and result in a soft-shell jacket which at 840g is significantly heavier than average.
+Of course, this jacket’s great features inevitably come at a cost and result in a soft-shell jacket which at 840g is significantly heavier than average.

 With a few small reservations, I'd highly recommend Rab's Vapour-Rise Guide Jacket for anyone who's in the market for a breathable, water and wind resistant winter (heavy) weight soft-shell.